Knowledge Hub

 What’s a personal data breach?

 A personal data breach is probably the worst thing that could happen to a supplier (processor) as well as a controller.
-A processor has many responsibilities towards their controller client, and one of them is to ensure that there are technical and organisational measures in place to process the personal data and inform the controller without undue delay of any personal data breach.
+A processor has many responsibilities towards their controller client, one of which is to ensure that technical and organisational measures are in place to process personal data and inform the controller without undue delay of any personal data breach.

 Whilst a processor would do their best to look after the personal data that they process on behalf of the controller, we all know that data can never be 100% secure, especially in the virtual world.
-It is known that cyber identify fraud is the fastest growing risk from which hackers use to gain access to our personal data.
+It is known that cyber identity fraud is the fastest-growing risk through which hackers gain access to our personal data.

-What are the consequences of a GDPR breach?
+What are the consequences of a supplier data breach?

 A personal data breach by a processor can have many consequences.
-A data processor has a lot of responsibilities and duties towards controllers and one of them is to ensure personal data is kept secure and safe.
+A data processor has numerous responsibilities and duties towards controllers, one of which is to ensure that personal data is kept secure and safe.

 2. Reputational Damage – this can be, at times, worse than a fine.
 A company can get over a fine and probably still sustain profitability (or just about), however, if word gets out that there have been failures in your technical or organisational systems, or even rogue employees such as the case in Shopify, then this can cause major reputational damage.
-It can be said to be a dominoes effect, such as where there has been one breach with a controller or processor client, the rest are likely to withdraw their business, after all good news travels fast, but bad news travels even faster.
+It can be likened to a domino effect, where a single breach involving a controller or processor client is likely to prompt the rest to withdraw their business.
+After all, good news travels fast, but bad news travels even faster.

 3. Revenue loss – Studies show that 29% of businesses that face a data breach end up losing revenue, some of which end up experiencing such a loss that they are unable to sustain the situation.